localgovdrupal/docs/docs/src/content/features/workflow.md

 - Click 'Save configuration'

-## Scheduling content
+## Scheduled publishing

+'Scheduling' allows you to publish or unpublish content at a specific date and time, so you don't have to stay up late!

 This needs a submodule called  'LocalGov Review Date'.
 It's included in LocalGov Drupal, but is not switched on - talk to your developer about enabling it.

-If you want to publish or unpublish content on a particular date you can use Scheduling to line them up in advance.

 ### How to publish content on a specific date